tkhq/qos/docs/GUIDE.md

 ### 1.6 Create QOS Release Directory

 **What this does**: Defines the expected PCR0/1/2 values from your QuorumOS build.
-These measurements uniquely identify which version of the QuorumOS system is running.
-During boot and provisioning, these values are verified against the live attestation to confirm you're deploying to the correct QuorumOS version.
+These measurements uniquely identify which version of the QuorumOS system is running and are checked during attestation verification.
 ```bash
 mkdir -p qos-release-dir
 cat > qos-release-dir/aws-x86_64.pcrs << 'EOF'